Sri-Bandhakavi/TimeSeries_Implementations_R/README.md

 # TimeSeries_Implementations_R
 Implementation of multiple time series algorithms (exponential smooth-single, double, triple, arima-manual and auto) using preloaded datasets in gtrends library.
+For detailed descrption of use case examples and methods/results see (TimeSeries_Examples_Methods_Results_Description.pdf).
+For brief summary of workflow steps/high level details see below.

 ## Workflow steps/high level details:
 •	Used the “gtrendsR” library to extract all monthly historical data associated with the following search queries: “TV”, “data science”, and "hey google"